 Las Vegas calls itself the “Entertainment Capital of the World”.
 While that claim may seem dubious to some, I think Vegas makes a very compelling case for it to be true.
-Most everyone knows the typical stuff to do in Vegas, but aside from the gambling, crazy unique shows, and endless shopping, there are still a ton of other things to see and do.
+Most everyone knows the typical stuff to do in Vegas, but aside from the gambling, crazy unique shows, and endless shopping, there are still a ton of other unique things to do in Vegas.

 The city doesn’t just have a nightlife style of entertainment.
 It developed something for everyone: the outdoorsy, the artsy, the thrill seeker, or even the intellectual.